 Monday, August 8, 2021 (11:55AM Central Time) – The Panama City Beach Chamber of Commerce created this page to share updates with our members, residents, and visitors.
 Please note: This is for informational purposes only.
-Please listen to all Federal and State agencies for official updates and recommendations.
-Information is subject to change rapidly.
+Please listen to all Federal, State, and local agencies for official updates and recommendations.
+Information is subject to change.

-City of Panama City Beach Limitations:
+City of Panama City Beach:

-• The Community Center at Lyndell Center is closed for the next 60 days.
+• The Community Center at Lyndell Center is open with restrictions

 Bay County School District: